 The heart of him that hath understanding seeketh knowledge: but the mouth of fools feedeth on foolishness.

-Solomon made the contrast clear, "Through desire a man, having separated himself, seeketh and intermeddleth with all wisdom.
-A fool hath no delight in understanding, but that his heart may discover itself" (Pr 18:1-2).
-See the comments on 18:1-2.
+Solomon made the contrast clear, “Through desire a man, having separated himself, seeketh and intermeddleth with all wisdom.
+A fool hath no delight in understanding, but that his heart may discover itself” (Pr 18:1-2).
+See the commentary on that verse.
 Is your desire for knowledge so great, you organize life accordingly?
-Does pursuing wisdom get top billing in your life?
+Does pursuing wisdom get top priority in your life?
 Or do you use life to tell others what your heart has imagined?

 Your character is visible.
 If you seek knowledge, you will read the Bible, love preaching, associate with wise men, and avoid folly in every form.
 If you are an ignorant fool, you will emphasize business, health, hobbies, amusement, and chitchat.
 Which do you prefer?
 The Bible or your favorite newsletter?
 Preaching or pleasure?
 Or is preaching a pleasure?
 Do you think you know a lot?
 Or do you crave knowing more?
-This difference is great!
+The differences are great!